mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 signalling might the realised on the HTTP layer in order to take any additional limitations by HTTP intermediates into account.

-If the server receives an incoming packet from a target server that is too big to fit within a datagram on the tunnel connection, the server MAY eithher forwarding the packet encapsulated in the CAPSULE frames on the respective stream or, if IPv6 is used, it MAY reject the packet and send an ICMP Packet Too Big (PTB) message.
+If the proxy receives an incoming packet from a target endpoint that is too big to fit within a datagram on the tunnel connection, the proxy MAY either forward the packet encapsulated in the CAPSULE frames on the respective stream or, if IPv4 with DF bit set or IPv6 is used, the proxy MAY reject the packet and send an ICMPv4 Packet type 3 code 4, or ICMPv6 Too Big (PTB) message.

 # Examples